skyflowapi/skyflow-iOS/README.md

 // Can interact with this object as a normal UIView Object and add to View

 // Non-PCI records
-let nonPCIRecords = [["table": "persons", "fields": ["gender": "MALE"]], ["table": "cards", "fields": ["first_name": "Joe"], "skyflowID": "431eaa6c-5c15-4513-aa15-29f50babe882"]]
+let nonPCIRecords = [["table": "persons", "fields": ["gender": "MALE"]], ["table": "cards", "fields": ["first_name": "Joe"], "skyflowId": "431eaa6c-5c15-4513-aa15-29f50babe882"]]

  //Upsert options
  let upsertOptions = [Skyflow.UpsertOption(table: "cards", uniqueColumns: ["cardNumber"], updateType: .UPDATE)]

-// Send the Non-PCI records as additionalFields of CollectOptions (optional) and apply upsert using optional field `upsert` of CollectOptions. let collectOptions = Skyflow.CollectOptions(tokens: true, additionalFields: nonPCIRecords, upsert: upsertOptions)
+// Send the Non-PCI records as additionalFields of CollectOptions (optional) and apply upsert using optional field `upsert` of CollectOptions. let collectOptions = Skyflow.CollectOptions(additionalFields: nonPCIRecords, upsert: upsertOptions)

 // Initialize a Skyflow.CollectCallback - required by CollectContainer's collect(callback:options:).
-// See "If the entire request fails" above for how onFailure surfaces a typed Skyflow.SkyflowAPIError. let insertCallback = Skyflow.CollectCallback(
+// See "If the entire request fails" above for how onFailure surfaces a typed Skyflow.SkyflowError. let insertCallback = Skyflow.CollectCallback(
     onSuccess: { response in
         print(response)